masterpiece-EcoVoyage/EcoVoyage/README.md

 # EcoVoyage

-## Books Website
+## Eco-Friendly travelling website
-This repository contains the source code for a website dedicated to books.
-It is designed and developed by our team to provide an interactive platform for book enthusiasts to discover, discuss, and share their favorite books.
+This repository contains the source code for a website dedicated to travels.
+It is designed and developed by our team to provide an interactive platform for trips booking that encourage travellers to participate in an eco-friendly trips.

 ## Our Team
 * Rawand Al-Hawwari.